 - 1. Retin-A for cosmetic purposes - 2.
 Anti-obesity drugs and amphetamines and/or anorexiants for weight loss - 3.
 Infertility and fertility drugs - 4.
 Devices or appliances - 5.
-Non-federal legend or over-the-counter drugs - 6.
+Non-federal legend drugs, over-the-counter (OTC) products, and bulk powders, bulk chemicals, and proprietary bases used in compounded medications - 6.
 Drugs labeled "Caution-Limited by Federal Law to Investigational Use" or Experimental drugs - 7.
-Non-prescription drugs, aids and supplies to deter smoking (i.e., gums, patches, lozenges) - 8.
+Non-prescription drugs, aids and supplies to deter smoking (i.e., gums, patches, lozenges) unless prescribed by a health care provider - 8.
 Immunizing agents such as flu vaccine (except Zostavax) - 9.
 Medication that is covered by Worker's Compensation or Occupational Disease Laws or by any state or governmental agency - 10.
 Medication furnished by any drug or medical service for which no charge is made - 11.
-Viagra and similar drugs for psychosexual disorders for females, and males under age 18 - 12.
-Enteral formulas for individuals 25 years of age or older - 13.
+Viagra and other drugs prescribed solely for psychosexual disorders; Viagra and similar drugs prescribed for males under the age of 18 years; Viagra and similar drugs prescribed for females

+- 12. Enteral formulas for individuals 25 years of age or older - 13.
 Growth hormones for the diagnosis of idiopathic short stature syndrome - 14.
 Overlapping therapies, even if used for different conditions, within the same drug classifications, e.g., an erectile dysfunction drug for the treatment of benign prostate hyperplasia (BPH) and an erectile dysfunction drug for treatment of erectile dysfunction, as both are in the same drug classification of erectile dysfunction drugs - 15.
 Prescriptions filled at a non-participating pharmacy, except for prescriptions required during emergency care which visit is subject to approval by Aetna